jonnor/ESC-CNN-microcontroller/report/report.md

 <!--
-TODO: table with dataset statistics
+DROPPED: table with dataset statistics

 TUT Sound Events 2017[@TUT2017dataset] is a dataset used for the task "Sound event detection in real life audio" for the